ericmckaycrafts/www.legapi.com/src/index.md

   key: main # "main" is required
   title: Accueil # as it will appear in the nav
   order: 1 # order to display in the nav (index = 1)
-seo: # SEO values are used for OG and will overwrite 'title' and 'excerpt' above
-  title: Accueil

 ---